|Rule No.||Rule Title|

 (d) Jockeys shall not strike or strike at another horse or jockey so as to impede, interfere with, intimidate, or injure.

 (e) If a jockey rides in a manner contrary to this rule, the mount may be disqualified and the jockey may be suspended or otherwise disciplined by the Stewards.

-(f) When penalizing a jockey for riding contrary to this rule, the Stewards shall issue a greater penalty for (1) more than one infraction of this rule by the jockey within any contiguous 60 day calendar period or (2) any infraction which, in the opinion of the stewards, jeopardized the safety of another horse or jockey.
+(f) When suspending a jockey for riding contrary to this rule, the Stewards shall issue a minimum suspension of two riding days, and shall issue a suspension greater than the minimum for (1) more than one infraction of this rule by the jockey within any contiguous 60 day calendar period or (2) any infraction which, in the opinion of the stewards, jeopardized the safety of another horse or jockey.

 NOTE: Authority cited: Section 19562, Business and Professions Code.
 Reference: Sections 19461 and 19562, Business and Professions Code.